sQuillP/Fetch-Backend-Exercise/README.md

 # Fetch Backend Exercise!

 This exercise is for Fetch Rewards Backend Apprenticeship.
-It is made with with **Node.js** runtime environment and **ExpressJS** framework to handle incoming HTTP requests.
+It is made with with **Node.js** runtime environment and **ExpressJS** framework to provide robust, lightweight, and flexible web applications.

 # Endpoints